 R. Forrest, R. Capote, N. Otsuka, T. Kawano, A.J.
 Koning, S. Kunieda, J-Ch.
 Sublet, and Y. Watanabe, INDC(NDS)-0628 (IAEA, Vienna, 2012).

-(note: A new comprehensive documentation of the FENDL-3.2 library is in preparation).
+(note: A new comprehensive documentation of the FENDL library is in preparation).

 Library Contents: Transport

-The FENDL-3.2 transport package contains evaluated nuclear data in ENDF-6 format as General Purpose files.
-Data are given for neutron-, proton- and deuteron-induced reactions up to a typical energy of 150 MeV.
-Data processing for transport applications has been undertaken (neutron data processing is similar to the processing of FENDL-3.0 library described in INDC(NDS)-0611 report).
-More details of the FENDL-3.2 data processing will be provided in the final FENDL-3.2 paper, which is in preparation.
+The FENDL-3.2b transport package contains evaluated nuclear data in ENDF-6 format as General Purpose files.
+Data are given for neutron-, proton- and deuteron-induced reactions.
+All ENDF files of the neutron sublibrary cover at least incident energies up to 60 MeV and typically extend up to 150 MeV.
+All ENDF files in the proton sublibrary go up to at least 100 MeV and often to 3 GeV.
+All ENDF files in the deuteron sublibrary cover the energy range to exactly 200 MeV.
+Details about the energy range of individual ENDF files can be seen in the sublibrary summary tables linked below.
+Data processing for transport applications has been undertaken (neutron data processing is similar to the processing of the FENDL-3.0 library described in INDC(NDS)-0611 report).
+Importantly, the official NJOY2016 source code was adjusted to ensure the proper processing of the nuclear data libraries provided by the IAEA.
+For FENDL, this NJOY2016 version has been used.
+More details of the FENDL-3.2b data processing will be provided in the final FENDL paper, which is in preparation.
 The following processed files for applications are given:

 - FENDL/MC: Pointwise continuous-energy cross section data in ACE format for MCNP calculations; also includes probability tables (PT) in the unresolved resonance range.